 World Showcase Rides, Shows and Shopping

 Live entertainment is a hallmark of World Showcase and there is plenty to get to.
 A main rule of thumb that I go by is that if you see live music being played, stick around for a few minutes.
-If you enjoy the music then stick around a while if not then move on.
+If you enjoy the music then stick around a while longer, if not then move on.
 Live entertainment that we make an effort to see (and that is typically in the times guide) include Serveur Amusant (France Pavilion), Voices of Liberty (American Adventure) and the Jeweled Dragon Acrobats (China).
 If you see a performance going on then it is well worth checking out.

 Shops throughout World Showcase that we like are the marketplace in the Mexico Pavilion, the Christmas shop in Germany, Mitsukoshi in Japan, and the market-style shops in Morocco.
 Other areas to explore throughout World Showcase are the back streets in Morocco, the beautiful gardens of Japan, the garden and maze in the UK, and the ponds in China.